alextim/astro-lib/README.md

 ------
 The **robots.txt** file informs search engines which pages on your website should be crawled.
 [See Google's own advice on robots.txt](https://developers.google.com/search/docs/advanced/robots/intro) to learn more.

+## Why astro-robots-txt?

+In Astro project you usually create `robots.txt` in text editor and place it to the `public/` directory.
+In that case you must manually synchronize `site` option in `astro.config.*` with `Sitemap:` record in `robots.txt`.
+It brakes DRY principle.
+Sometimes, especially during development, it's needed prohibit site indexing.
+To achieve this you need place meta tag `<meta name="robots" content="noindex">` in the `<head>` section of pages or `X-Robots-Tag:noindex` in HTTP header response, add lines `User-agent: *` and `Disallow: \` in `robots.txt`.
+Again you do it manually in two separate places.

+**astro-robots-txt** helps to solve both two problems.

 ------

 ## Installation

 If you run into any hiccups, [feel free to log an issue on my GitHub](https://github.com/alextim/astro-robots-txt/issues).